ronikobrosly/scipy_2022_causal_inference_tutorial/README.md

 ### Determine your installation preference

 Now that you've installed `graphviz` and cloned the repo locally, you'll need to ensure you have a working python environment set up.
 There are two ways you can go about doing this, shown as Options 1 and 2 below.
+Option 1 is the preferred method, as it is more likely to work across all platforms.

-**Note: if you already have installed and are using Anaconda python on your laptop please use Option 2.
-In addition, you're going to need python version `3.9.x` (e.g. `3.9.1` or `3.9.6` or `3.9.11`, but not `3.10.1`)  for this tutorial and this guide assumes you already have it installed.**
+If you already have installed and are using Anaconda python on your laptop please use Option 2.

+**This tutorial requires python version `3.9.x` (e.g. `3.9.1` or `3.9.6` or `3.9.11` etc.) for the notebook exercises to properly work.**

 #### Option 1: installing via `pip install` in a `virtualenv`